 Ensure that your RV is loaded properly, with weight evenly distributed to prevent instability.
 Avoid overloading, as this can strain your RV’s systems and negatively impact handling.

 - Mirror and blind spot awareness

 Adjust your mirrors to minimize blind spots and increase visibility.
 Be aware of your RV’s size and blind spots when changing lanes, merging, or backing up.

 - Securing doors and windows

 Lock all doors and windows when leaving your RV unattended or while sleeping.
 Consider using additional security measures, such as motion-activated lights or security cameras.

 Ensure that all appliances are functioning correctly and used according to the manufacturer’s guidelines.
 Turn off appliances when not in use, and be cautious when using propane-powered appliances.

 Have an emergency kit on board, including first aid supplies, flashlights, extra food and water, and necessary tools.
 Familiarize yourself with emergency procedures, such as using your RV’s fire extinguisher or shutting off propane.

-IV.
 RV Maintenance and Repair Resources

 A. Online resources